qifiab/ThreadPilotTest/README.md

   - In production, I would consider **OData** or **GraphQL** with `expand` to fetch related entities efficiently.
 - The **database schema** works for demo purposes but is not production-optimized.
 - I did not have time to implement a CD pipeline with terraform or bicep for the IaC.
+- I did not implement an admin API which could have been usable to add customers and insurance items.
+However i did add testdata that can be used for testing.
 - Many aspects could be further improved in a real-world implementation.

+For other questions please do not hesitate to contact me

+Mikael Flood
+mikael.flood [at] qifi.se

 ---